distributed-lab/SimplicityHL/book/src/type.md

 # Types and Values

-Simfony mostly uses a subset of Rust's types.
+SimplicityHL mostly uses a subset of Rust's types.
 It extends Rust in some ways to make it work better with Simplicity and with the blockchain.

 ## Boolean Type